British Fitness Model Gabby Allen Sizzles In Sparkly Underwear As She Reveals Her Plans For Valentine’s Day

 In the caption, Allen shared that she will be spending Valentine’s Day in her Scrumpies with her bae drinking wine.

 The model accessorized her look gold dangling earrings.
 Allen wore her blond hair pulled back tightly.
-She rocked a bright red lipstick that match her panties, in addition to black mascara.
+She rocked a bright red lipstick that matched her panties, in addition to black mascara.
 Allen looked down into her phone while puckering her lips in a coquettish way.

 The post proved to be popular with her followers.
 Within a few hours, the photo has garnered more than 15,500 likes and upwards of 100 comments.
 Users of the social media app took to the comments section to praise her praise her fit body and to express their admiration for Allen.